Amnok/js-tests/interview-guide/3-objects/readme.md

 -> objects are reference types

--> Object.keys, Object.values, Object.entries, Object.assign
+-> Object.keys, Object.values, Object.entries, Object.assign, Object.fromEntries

 this
 -> it is the execution context for a function call